saifnoman/Application-Development-Resource/dhis2/level-2/readme.md

   );
   ```

-At this point the application UI should behave like the finished [assignment](https://www.fiftythreetwenty.com/learn/mandatory-exercises/individual/two/) section.
+At this point the application UI would behave like the finished [assignment](https://www.fiftythreetwenty.com/learn/mandatory-exercises/individual/two/) section.

-- Finally, remember to run **run** `yarn test` at the same directory of Level-2,
+- Finally, remember to **run** `yarn test` at the same directory of Level-2,
 - Then
   - add all of your changes by `git add .`,
   - commit it by `git commit -m "commit message"` and